By Russell M. Sanders, AIA and Craig A. Hargrove, AIA LEED AP

 Laminated glass bonds two or more sheets of glass to an interlayer of plastic, generally polyvinyl butyral (PVB), which holds the glass in place if broken.
 Laminated glass is often specified for curtain walls in hurricane-prone regions or in areas requiring blast protection.

-Insulating glazing units (IGUs) improve thermal performance through the use of double or triple panes of glass, separated by a space that is filled with air or with an inert gas.
+Insulating glazing units (IGUs) improve thermal efficiency and performance through the use of double or triple panes of glass, separated by a space that is filled with air or with an inert gas.

 Spandrel glass, which is darkened or opaque, may be used between the head of one window and the sill of the next.
 To create the illusion of depth at spandrel areas, transparent glass may be used in a shadow box, with a metal sheet at some distance behind the glass.

 For all their variation, glass curtain walls retain the same basic components as they did when Willis Polk first envisioned them in the early 1900s.
-Understanding the composition of glass and frame, as well as the relationship between them, is vital to maximizing the longevity of a glazed curtain wall system.
+Understanding the composition of glass and frame, as well as the relationship between them, is vital to maximizing the longevity of a glazed curtain wall system and building structure.

 Russell M. Sanders, AIA is Executive Vice President and Senior Director of Technical Services with Hoffmann Architects, Inc., an architecture and engineering firm specializing in the rehabilitation of building exteriors.
 Sanders is responsible for the technical rigor of project documents produced by the firm.
 Craig A. Hargrove, AIA LEED AP, Senior Vice President and Director of Architecture with Hoffmann Architects, manages the firm’s New York City office and has extensive experience in the design and rehabilitation of glazed curtain walls.